robot-tools/iconograph/README.md

 intended to a be separate device (possibly a USB flash drive, SD card, etc.) which contains data that persists across re-images and identifies the system, including system-specific keys and certificates.

+It also sets the hostname to the value found in the systemid config on the device.

 ```bash
 --module="server/modules/systemid.py"